10 Excellent Barber Shop Marketing Ideas to Help You Get More Clients for Your Business

 8. Use emails and SMS to reach your target audience

-Marketing via email and text message are simple, effective and affordable ways to reach out to new potential clients.
+Marketing via emails and text messages are simple, effective, and affordable ways to reach out to new potential clients.

 The average American checks their phone 262 times a day!
 Which is why SMS marketing is a great way to reach a large audience.
 And when it comes to emails, it is estimated that 91% of consumers check their email at least once a day on their smartphones.